Shokman/MyVim/README.md

 ## Installation

 Just clon this into your home, backup your old .vimrc file and .vim folder, then rename the cloned folder to .vim and execute install script.
+Backup your .vimrc file if you have your own settings, this is going to overwrite it!!

 TODO:
 - Get snippets working
 - Document Fugitive, NERD comment
-- Analize to keep or not closetag (test it), Delimitmate (YCM already does that?), Command-t (I don't get it)
+- Analize to keep or not:
+          - closetag (test it),
+          - Delimitmate (YCM already does that?),
+          - Command-t (I don't get it, honestly)

 ## Tab shortcuts